eloylp/goomerang/README.md

 <img src="" alt="goomerang" width="300"/>
 </p>

+## Status

+This project it's still a proof of concept.
+It has none or very few production experience.
+Maintainers of the project reserve the right of breaking the public API.

 ## Motivation

 Goomerang is an effort to provide an easy, application friendly way of communicating clients and servers.
 Because some of us only need to